jpwright/foobot-slack/README.md

 Usage
 -----

 To check for alerts, run `python foobot_grapher.py`.
+I have this set up as a cron job, but keep in mind that Foobot has an API limit of 200 requests per day.

 To run as a bot, run `python bot.py`.
+Invite the bot to a channel, and it will respond to any message directed at it containing the string "air quality".